 We impress upon our clients that we will be assertive in protecting their parental rights because that is what truly is in their best interest.
 Sometimes, the long-term benefit requires more short-term confrontation than one would like.

 Our Goal: Reaching An Agreement Without The Need To Litigate

 We work to reach agreement on time sharing issues without the need to litigate.
 It is our experience that both parents are more satisfied in the long run when they reach an agreement together rather than placing the decision in the hands of a family court judge who obviously does not understand their child’s needs as well as they do.

 If a fair agreement cannot be reached, however, we are trial-tested lawyers who are always prepared to advocate aggressively in court on behalf of our clients.
-We will always fight for you to protect your parental rights.
+As an experienced child custody attorney in Gainesville and Tallahassee Florida, we will always fight for you to protect your parental rights.

 In Florida, unmarried fathers must establish paternity of their child before they can pursue legal custody or time sharing with their child.
 We guide our clients through the paternity process to protect their rights as fathers.